Babakbehkamkia/cross_target_stance_classification/README.md

 ## getting started:

+First of all you need to download **glove.twitter.27B.200d** from kaggle (https://www.kaggle.com/datasets/larryfreeman/glove-twitter-27b-200d-txt)

-as far as conda do not support python 3.6, I decided to use python 3.7
+As far as conda do not support python 3.6, I decided to use python 3.7
 ### Requirements:
   * python 3.7
   * keras 2.1.3